-Where pedestrian crossings are proposed at signalised intersections, Main Roads requires that a section of raised median island is provided in front of the pedestrian crossing within the intersection (bullnose), unless the pedestrian crossing phase operates as a fully protected phase.
+Where pedestrian crossings are proposed at signalised intersections, Main Roads requires that a section of raised median island is provided in front of the pedestrian crossing within the intersection (bullnose) The only exception to this is where the pedestrian crossing operates as a fully protected phase and there is insufficient space to accommodate the design vehicle swept paths.

 Providing a raised nose provides greater safety for vulnerable pedestrians and better delineates the intersection for the design vehicle.
-Main Roads acknowledges that a raised nose in front of the crossing may not always be possible given design vehicle requirements, existing intersection geometry or site-specific constraints, however if a nose cannot be provided in front of the crossing it must be documented in the design report and accepted by the Main Roads Project Manager.
+Main Roads acknowledges that a raised nose in front of the crossing may not always be possible given design vehicle requirements, existing intersection geometry or site-specific constraints, however if a nose cannot be provided in front of the crossing it must be documented in the design report and accepted by Manager Road and Traffic Engineering and Manager Traffic Management Services as a departure from standards.